spxbhuhb/adaptive/core/core-core/doc/guides/resource/Resource subsystem.md

 }
 ```

-If you are interested about under-the-hood mechanisms, check out the [Internals](../internals/resource.md).
+If you are interested in under-the-hood mechanisms, check out the [resource internals](internals://).

 ## Setup